The United States and the First World War

 Germany planned to quickly defeat the British and French to the west before turning its full force east to Russia, but its initial thrusts into Belgium and northern France were checked.
 By the end of 1914, 400 miles of trench lines – the Western Front – stretched from Switzerland to the North Sea.

 Over the next three years, a series of bloody offensives failed to overcome the stalemate of trench warfare.
-In 1916 the Battle of Somme Island lasted 140 days with more than a million casualties and moved the front lines six miles, while the German assault on Verdun yielded little gain at a cost of 700,000 dead and wounded.
+In 1916 the Battle of the Somme lasted 140 days with more than a million casualties and moved the front lines six miles, while the German assault on Verdun yielded little gain at a cost of 700,000 dead and wounded.
 By 1917 both sides were nearing exhaustion.

 The United States initially remained neutral.
 But reports of German atrocities and submarine attacks on shipping bound for Britain and France – most infamously the 1915 sinking of the Lusitania, which killed 128 Americans – began to change American opinion.